ezcg/flashcards/README.md

     docker container,  mysql -uroot -proot --host=dbflashcards from inside be_admin docker container will connect properly.
 - To give yourself the role of admin, update user table.
 (Once you log in with Google, you're automatically put into the user table). update users set role=7 where id = YOURID
+- As an admin that has created a flashcard tutorial, once you distribute it, you may need to clear your browser's cache to view the flashcards in the app

 See README.md in flashcardsadminbe for deploying admin backend to Beanstalk.
 See README.md in flashcardsapp for deploying to S3